postcss/postcss/docs/plugins.md

 * [`postcss-selector-not`] transforms CSS4 `:not()` to CSS3 `:not()`.
 * [`postcss-selector-matches`] transforms CSS4 `:matches()`
   to more compatible CSS.
+* [`postcss-start-to-end`] lets you control your layout (ltr or rtl) through logical rather than direction / physical rules.
 * [`mq4-hover-shim`] supports the `@media (hover)` feature.

 See also [`cssnext`] plugins pack to add future CSS syntax by one line of code.